tylercamp/palcalc/PalCalc.UI/Localization/README.md

-# Pal Calc Translations
+# PalCalc Translations

-Pal Calc supports translations for languages used in the game.
+PalCalc supports translations for languages used in the game.
 Pal and Passive Skill names are taken directly from the game files.
-Other text is for Pal Calc itself.
+Other text is for PalCalc itself.

-Each text in Pal Calc has an entry in the `LocalizationCodes.resx` file.
+Each text in PalCalc has an entry in the `LocalizationCodes.resx` file.
 Each entry has a name (called the "Localization Code" or `LC`) and sometimes a list of parameters (for dynamic text).
 Translations for each `LC` are stored in `.resx` files in the [Localizations](./Localizations/) folder.

 ## For Translators